 - Stand the food on end and place the food holder spindle into the food then install both together onto the mixer.
 It is easier to center the spindle in the food by pushing down on the food than by pushing the food horizontally onto the spindle.

 - Very dense food, such as sweet potato, takes considerable force to install the spindle all the way down against the food.

-- Install the spindle/food and cutting blade.
-Push the cutting blade until it touches the food.
+- Install spindle with the impaled food and adjust the cutting blade until it touches the food.

 - If the food droops, hold up the free end of the food and push the coring part of the cutting blade into the center of the end of the food.